crond-jaist/iotrain-sim/content_guide.md

 tutorials.
 The second type is **CSC** (Cooja Simulation Configuration), which is a file type that can be opened into the Cooja network simulator.
-The third type is **C** language source code, for original and modified Contiki files that we provide for implementing attacks, and can also be created by advanced users under the guidance of tutorials.
+The third type is **C** language source code, for original and modified Contiki files that we provide as attack implementations, which can also be created by advanced users under the guidance of tutorials.

 #### Training Tutorials

 To create tutorials, developers first need to study a variety of materials, then create slides in PDF format (for instance, by exporting them from Microsoft PowerPoint), and finally store these PDF files in the training database.
-This creation procedure is illustrated below.
+This tutorial creation procedure is illustrated below.

 <div align=center><img src="figures/tutorial_creation.png"></div>

 #### Simulation Files

-Below we provide simulation implementation suggestions for the two categories of training content in IoTrain-Sim, fundamental training and security training.
+Below we provide simulation implementation suggestions for the two categories of training content included in IoTrain-Sim, fundamental training and security training.

 a.
 Fundamental Training Simulations